nomadtechiemike/BackpackBlog/README.md

 # Backpack\Blog (AbbyJanke/Backpack-Blog)

-A blogging package using the [Backpack\CRUD](https://github.com/Laravel-Backpack/crud) administration panel.
+A complete open-source blogging package for use with the [Backpack\CRUD](https://github.com/Laravel-Backpack/crud) administration panel.

 ## Install

-This package is currently in development and is not recommended for a production environment.

 1. In your terminal:
 ```